myzhengSIMM/PertKG/Internal test/README.md

 Considering the standard paradigm of causal reasoning (causal reasoning = predefined prior knowledge network (PKN) + scoring function), an internal test in LINCS Phase I was conducted to identify a more generalizable link prediction algorithm for PertKG's scoring function.
 In this section, We evaluated 12 algorithms, including 11 link prediction algorithms commonly used in the [Open Graph Benchmark (OGB)](https://ogb.stanford.edu/docs/leader_linkprop/), and KGE_NFM (2021, NC), as it can also be applied to our knowledge graph.

 ## Implement
 Most LP algorithm‘s implement can be find in the OGB, including CN,AA,RA,NCN.
-KGE methods (TransE/TransH/DistMult/ComplEx) was implement by using TorchKGE, detailes plz refer to our codes.
-Three commonly used GNN (GCN/GAT/SAGE) was reimplemented by ourselves, each has three gnn layers equiped with linear layers.
+KGE methods (TransE/TransH/DistMult/ComplEx) in this work were implement by using TorchKGE, detailes plz refer to our codes.
+Three commonly used GNN (GCN/GAT/SAGE) were reimplemented by ourselves, each has three gnn layers equiped with linear layers.
 KGE_NFM was introduced by field recently, we just follow the same settings (hyper-para) in provied code.

 ## Random mask setting
 This setting randomly masking the binding events within the knowledge graph, following an 8:1:1 ratio.
-To evaluate efficiently, for each masked positive edge, we sampled 3,000 decoys from the corresponding node type respectively. learning-based methods was reruned 5 times to report mean±std.
+To evaluate efficiently, for each masked positive edge, we sampled 3,000 decoys from the corresponding node type respectively.
+Learning-based methods was reruned 5 times to report mean±std.

 * Actives screening